Relevant experience for tax (financial) advisers

 |304||Membership of professional association||Equivalent of 6 years full-time in the preceding 8 years|

-You must complete a 'Statement of relevant experience – tax (financial) advisers' (SRE) form to demonstrate your relevant experience.
-You will need to demonstrate your experience for the full period that is required for the relevant item in the TASR that you are applying under (see table above).
+You must complete a 'Statement of relevant experience – tax (financial) advisers' (SRE) to demonstrate your relevant experience.
+The SRE is available in the online application form.

-If you are relying on experience gained under the supervision and control of a registered tax agent or tax (financial) adviser, they must comment on your ability to provide tax (financial) advice services competently and verify the information you have provided in the form.
+If you are relying on experience gained under the supervision and control of a registered tax agent or tax (financial) adviser, they must verify the information you have provided in the SRE and comment on your ability to provide tax (financial) advice services to a competent standard.

-If you gained your relevant experience for the required period working under various employers or supervisors, you need to complete more than one SRE form.
+If you gained your relevant experience for the required period working under various employers or supervisors, you must complete one SRE for each employer or supervisor.

-If your experience includes ‘work of another kind’, you must explain in your SRE why it should be approved as ‘relevant experience’ and provide independent verification of your experience.
+If your experience includes 'work of another kind', you must explain in your SRE the reasons why this should be approved as 'relevant experience' and provide independent verification of your experience.

 - an Australian financial services (AFS) licensee or authorised representative